 (Camus, Lines 215-225)

-This is very significant phrase in literature.
-It shows the stretch of imagination of a poet, or a writer about how far he can go in his thinking.
-The main theme is that like every cloud, which has some good linings, there is always a positive aspect of a misfortunate.
+This is a very significant phrase in literature.
+It shows the stretch of imagination of a poet, or a writer, about how far he can go in his thinking.
+The main theme is that, like every cloud, which has some good linings, there is always a positive aspect of a misfortune.
 Therefore, never lose hope despite having any difficulty.
-It simply explains the idea that a cloud blocks out the light of sun, that is happiness.
-However, its hidden silver lining sees some good out of it.
+It simply explains the idea that a cloud blocks out the light of the sun, which is happiness; however, its hidden silver lining sees some good out of it.
 In fact, in symbolic terms, it is a sort of reassurance to those people who are going through difficulties or tough times.
-It is to assure them that even from worst situation, something good would come out of it.
+It is to assure them that even from the worst situation, something good will come.